COVID-19 Information and Resources for Students

 - Registrar’s Webform for P/F is here: https://registrar.uconn.edu/pass-fail-spring-2020/

 - We highly encourage you to consult with your academic advisor before finalizing your decision.
-There is no rush to make this decision, you have until May 1st.
+You have until May 15th

 - For the Spring 2020 semester, any of your courses can be placed on P/F. This includes all engineering/major required coursework, general education courses and related coursework.
 The courses will still count towards graduation requirements and total required credits.
 P/F courses will still satisfy prerequisites for future coursework.
 There is no limit on how many courses you can place on P/F this semester.